If you're called as a witness

 Witnesses can have a long wait at court so it's a good idea to take something with you to keep you entertained

-The unit will allocate a witness care officer to you and that will be the person you should deal with until the trial is over.
-It is their job to keep you informed about how the case is progressing right up to the point of sentencing.
-The witness care officer is also the person who will let you know if you have to attend court to give evidence.
+The WCO is also the person who will let you know if you have to attend court to give evidence.
 They should tell you the time and place of the trial and discuss any particular help or support needs you might have.

-If you've given a statement to the police and haven't then heard from the witness care unit, let the police know.
-And if you can't go to court on the date or at the time of the trial - perhaps you can't get time off work, get ill or are going on holiday - you should tell the witness care unit immediately.
+If you've given a written statement to the police and haven't then heard from the WCU, let the police know.
+If you can't go to court on the date or at the time of the trial – perhaps you can't get time off work, become unwell, have planned hospital treatment or are going on holiday, you should tell the WCU immediately so that they can tell the prosecution and the court.

 Extra help at court